Excelsior (Longfellow): Overview

 The poem describes a young man passing through a mountain village at dusk.
 He bears the banner "Excelsior" (translated from Latin as "higher", also loosely but more widely as "onward and upward").
 The traveller disregards warnings from villagers of fearful dangers above, and an offer of rest from a local maiden.
 The youth climbs higher until a last distant cry interrupts the prayers of the monks of Saint Bernard.
 "Lifeless, but beautiful" he is found by a "faithful hound" half-buried in the snow, "still clasping in his hands of ice that banner with the strange device, Excelsior!"

 Longfellow's first draft of "Excelsior", now in the archives at Harvard University, notes that he finished the poem at three o'clock in the morning on September 28, 1841.
 The poem came to him as he was trying to sleep.
-"That voice kept ringing in my ears", as he wrote to his friend Samuel Gray Ward, which caused him to get up and write the poem immediately.
+"That voice kept ringing in my ears", as he wrote to his friend Samuel Cutler Ward, (sometimes confused in public records with contemporary Samuel Gray Ward, a friend of Ralph Waldo Emerson and Margaret Fuller) which caused him to get up and write the poem immediately.

 "Excelsior" was printed in Supplement to the Courant, Connecticut Courant, vol. VII no. 2, January 22, 1842.
 It was also included in Longfellow's collection Ballads and Other Poems in 1842.

 The title of "Excelsior" was reportedly inspired by the state seal of New York, which bears the Latin motto Excelsior.
 Longfellow had seen it earlier on a scrap of newspaper.
 Longfellow explained the repeated title as from the Latin, Scopus meus excelsior est ("my goal is higher").
 Biographer Charles Calhoun suggested the Alpine setting was an autobiographical reference to the poet's then-unsuccessful wooing of Frances Appleton, daughter of industrialist Nathan Appleton.

 Adaptations and parodies

 The popularity of "Excelsior" inspired many parodies, adaptations, and references in other media.
 The poem was set to music as a duet for tenor and baritone by the Irish composer Michael William Balfe, and became a staple of Victorian and Edwardian drawing rooms.
 Longfellow's acquaintance Franz Liszt composed an adaptation as a prelude to his longer Longfellow adaptation of The Golden Legend.
 He began writing it for Baroness von Meyendorff in 1869; it premiered in Budapest on March 10, 1875.

+An anonymous parody was published in 1856 in a colonial New Zealand newspaper, The Lyttelton Times, satirising an ongoing debate about building a railway connection between the Port of Lyttelton and the Canterbury Plains: